Chapter 14: The Tragedy

 "Chapter 14: The Tragedy" is the sixth episode of the second season of the American streaming television series The Mandalorian.
 It was written by showrunner Jon Favreau and directed by Robert Rodriguez.
 It was released on Disney+ on December 4, 2020.
-The episode received critical acclaim, with praise towards Rodriguez's direction, the action sequences, and emotional weight.
-Critics particularly highlighted the return of Temuera Morrison as Boba Fett.
+The episode received critical acclaim, with praise towards Rodriguez's direction, action sequences, emotional weight, and the return of Temuera Morrison as Boba Fett.

 Plot

 The Mandalorian arrives with Grogu on Tython, and finds the ancient temple on top of a mountain.
 He seats Grogu at the center so that he may choose his path.
 Grogu meditates, and a protective Force field appears around him.
 Boba Fett arrives with the mercenary Fennec Shand, whose life he saved on Tatooine, (Note: As depicted in the season 1 episode "Chapter 5: The Gunslinger" (2019).) and demands the return of his Mandalorian armor.
 (Note: The Mandalorian confiscated the armor from Cobb Vanth in "Chapter 9: The Marshal".)
 Following a tense confrontation, the Mandalorian agrees to trade the armor for the safety of Grogu.
 Two Imperial troop carriers arrive, carrying stormtroopers who attempt to capture Grogu.
 Honoring their agreement, Fett, Shand, and the Mandalorian join forces to fend off the advancing stormtroopers, inflicting heavy casualties.
 Boba Fett retrieves his armor and uses it to wipe out many stormtroopers before firing a rocket that destroys the fleeing troop ships.
 As the Force field surrounding him disappears, Grogu collapses from exhaustion.

 Moff Gideon arrives in an Imperial light cruiser and destroys the Mandalorian's ship Razor Crest from high overhead.
 Gideon sends out four Dark Troopers, who capture Grogu and take him back to the cruiser.
 Fett and Shand agree to help the Mandalorian save Grogu to honor their debt.
 The Mandalorian seeks the now New Republic Marshal Cara Dune's help in breaking out the criminal Mayfeld to help track Gideon and rescue Grogu.
 Impressed with the Force powers Grogu exhibits against stormtroopers, Moff Gideon shows Grogu the Darksaber and has a stormtrooper stun and shackle him.
 After, Gideon informs Dr. Pershing that they have the donor.